-Heather Chambers is the Treasurer and longtime supporter of DAYS Long Beach, and a California CPA for over 35 years working with tax-exempt organizations.
-Heather graduated from UC Santa Barbara with a Bachelor of Arts degree in English, returned to school and in 1993 received her CPA license.
-In 2011, Heather launched her own accounting company, Heather Chambers CPA.
-She served as Treasurer of the organization since 2005.
+Heather Chambers Heather Chambers is the Treasurer and longtime supporter of DAYS Long Beach.
+She has worked with tax-exempt organizations since the late 1970s.
+Heather graduated from UC Santa Barbara with a Bachelor of Arts degree in English, returned to school, and in 1993 received her CPA license.
+In 2011, Heather took over the family accounting business, renaming it Heather R Chambers CPA Inc. She has served as Treasurer/Bookkeeper of DAYS Long Beach since 2005.

-Dr. Norma Stoltz Chinchilla is a retired Professor and Co-Chair of the Department of Sociology at California State University Long Beach where she was a member of the faculty since 1962.
-She has published books and articles on the impact of immigration on Los Angeles and the role immigrants have played in shaping the Greater Los Angeles area and received the Lifetime Achievement Award for Contributions to Central American Studies from the Lozano-Long Institute and the Center for Mexican American Studies at the University of Texas in recognition of her work.
-Dr. Chinchilla is a member of the Social Action Committee of the Unitarian Universalist Church of Long Beach and the co-founder of the Long Beach Immigrant Rights Coalition, a group of individuals and organizations dedicated to helping immigrants engage in civic life and the creation of a community context that is welcoming of all of its diverse residents.
+Dr. Norma Stoltz Chinchilla Dr. Norma Stoltz Chinchilla is Professor Emeritus from the Departments of Sociology and Women’s, Gender and Sexuality Studies at California State University Long Beach where she was a member of the faculty since 1982.
+She has published books and articles on the impact of immigration on the Greater Los Angeles area and how Los Angeles, in turn, has been shaped by its immigrant residents.
+Dr. Chinchilla has received a number of awards for her immigration-related academic and activist work including the Lifetime Achievement Award for Contributions to Central American Studies from the Lozano-Long Institute and the Center for Mexican American Studies at the University of Texas.
+She is a member of the Social Justice Council of the Unitarian Universalist Church of Long Beach and the co-founder and former Executive Director of the Long Beach Immigrant Rights Coalition.
+Currently, she coordinates the Long Beach Immigration Forum an network of individuals who work as volunteers in immigrant-serving programs and advocate for immigration policies that are more just, humane and pragmatic.

-Lisa Heard has worked for Nordstrom Risk Management for over 30 years handling employee prevention and injury claims and was awarded the Nordstrom Corporate Risk Management Employee of the Year.
-She has been the Alto soloist of the First Congregation Church of Long Beach for over 30 years, and is very active on the many church boards, committees, and outreach programs.
-Her other love is performing on stage and has been seen in productions from New York to Los Angeles (most recently at The Mark Taper Forum/Center Theatre Group) and is a founding member of Three Special Girls/Orphean Circus.
+Lisa Bode Heard Lisa Bode Heard worked for Nordstrom Risk Management for over 35 years handling employee prevention and injury claims and was awarded the Nordstrom Corporate Risk Management Employee of the Year.
+She is the current Alto soloist of the First Congregational Church of Long Beach and is very active on many church boards, committees and outreach programs.
+Her other love is performing and she has been seen in productions from New York to Los Angeles (including The Mark Taper Forum/Center Theatre Group and REDCAT.)
+She can also be heard singing on musical versions of multiple children's books, including The Great Kapok Tree and The Kite that Bridged Two Nations (both by composer Paul Boyd-Batstone) and is a founding member of Three Special Girls/Orphean Circus.

 Dr. Patricia Kalayjian prior to her current position as Interim Dean of Undergraduate Studies, served as Chairperson and Professor of Interdisciplinary Studies at California State University Dominquez Hills.